dscho/pagefind-xkcd-demo/content/comics/2016-6-22-intervocalic-fortition.md

 ---
 [Cueball holding his hands in front of his mouth is whispering into a Cueball-like person's ear.
 The second Cueball turns his head towards the first Cueball.]

-Cueball: Psst–teach your kids to pronounce V's in the middle of words as F's, but don't write down why you're doing it.
+Cueball: Psst&ndash;teach your kids to pronounce V's in the middle of words as F's, but don't write down why you're doing it.

 Cueball: Pass it on.